February 12th, 2019

 - Ask yourself what it is you need?
 Is it more time?
 Energy?
 Power?
 Respect?
 If you feel like there’s something you need more of and not getting, that could be a sign that you may want to create a boundary for yourself where your energy might be leaking or given away.

 Boundaries are for anyone who can use that invisible barrier in order to protect the most important thing you can control – YOUR energy.
 You are in charge of where it goes and who you give it to.
-While it may only be required in one area of your life, consider putting those healthy boundaries in place to serve your needs, whatever they may look like for you.

 I’d love to hear from you!